Unit 1 - Practice Quiz

 A. The large amount of data

-B. The accuracy of the data
+B. The different types of data

 C. The speed of data generation

-D. The different types of data
+D. The accuracy of the data

 6 An e-commerce website suggesting products to you based on your previous purchases is a common application of what?